-The existing AMDAR PBLH dataset is available hourly from 2005 to 2019 at 54 airport locations.
-However, many applications require PBLH in other locations or completely covering a region.
-The objective of this study is to produce observationbased, spatially-complete PBLH fields over the CONUS.
-We develop a data-driven predictive model using various meteorological and geographical predictors to match the AMDAR PBLH observations.
-Since the predictors all have complete spatial coverage over the CONUS, running the model forwardly can yield PBLH prediction at arbitrary locations in the domain.
-We cross-validate the model in space by randomly splitting the airports into training and testing sets, and the model is selected

-- 80 based on averaged metrics on the testing sets.
-The predicted PBLH is then compared to PBLHs from three widely-used reanalysis products (ERA5, MERRA-2, and NARR), and all of them are further compared to independently diagnosed PBLH from observations (e.g., from research aircraft profiles and HSRL airborne lidar) and the CALIPSO PBLH product.
-Here we should emphasize that such comparisons should be interpreted with caution since different PBLH products and estimates have different ways of identifying the PBLH.
-In this sense, none of the PBLH products and estimates should be treated the as golden - 85 truth.
+The existing AMDAR PBLH dataset is available at an hourly resolution from 2005 to 2019 at 54 airport locations.
+However, many applications require the PBLH at other locations or complete coverage of a region.
+The objective of this study is to produce observation-based, spatially complete PBLH fields over the CONUS.
+We develop a datadriven predictive model using various meteorological and geographical predictors to match the AMDAR PBLH observations.
+As the predictors all have complete spatial coverage over the CONUS, running the model in the forward direction can yield PBLH prediction at arbitrary locations in the domain.
+We cross-validate the model in space by randomly splitting the airports into training and testing sets, and the model is selected based on averaged metrics from the testing sets.
+The predicted PBLH is then compared to PBLHs from three widely used reanalysis products (ERA5, MERRA-2, and NARR), and all of them are further compared to the independently diagnosed PBLH from observations (e.g., from research aircraft profiles and HSRL airborne lidar) and the CALIPSO PBLH product.
+Here, we should emphasize that such comparisons should be interpreted with caution because different PBLH products and estimates have different ways of identifying the PBLH.
+In this sense, none of the PBLH products and estimates should be treated as the golden truth.
 However, such comparisons remain meaningful because (1) they provide confidence in the PBLH prediction by this work and (2) they generate information regarding the difference between various PBLH products and estimates that have been widely used in previous work.

-One direct application of the PBLH product from this work is that it enables sampling PBLH at the sounding locations and times of satellite sensors with overpass time in the early afternoon, e.g., the A-train sensors as well as sensors on board

-90 of similar polar-orbiting platforms, such as CrIS and TROPOMI.
-Since both AMDAR and ERA5 are continuous at hourly resolution, future work may extend to other daytime hours observable by geostationary missions like TEMPO (Zoogman et al., 2017) and potentially to existing satellites with drifted orbits such as the NASA Earth Observing System (EOS) satellites.
+One direct application of the PBLH product from this work is that it enables sampling of the PBLH at the sounding locations and times of satellite sensors with an overpass time in the early afternoon, e.g., the Afternoon Train (Atrain) sensors as well as sensors aboard similar polar-orbiting platforms, such as the Cross-track Infrared Sounder (CrIS) and TROPOspheric Monitoring Instrument (TROPOMI).
+As both AMDAR and ERA5 are continuous at an hourly resolution, future work may extend to other daytime hours observable by geostationary missions like TEMPO (Tropospheric Emissions: Monitoring of Pollution based on Zoogman et al., 2017) and potentially to existing satellites with drifted orbits such as the NASA Earth Observing System (EOS) satellites.